Simulation Quantization: An Application of Physical Versions of the Church-Turing Thesis: Abstract

 \section{Abstract}

-A solvable anharmonic oscillator is presumably simulable by a classical computer and therefore by a quantum computer.
-An anharmonic oscillator whose Hamiltonian is of normal type and quartic in the canonical coordinates is not quantizable.
-If, as argued here, quantum simulation of a classical physical system entails quantization of that system, then either there exist nonsimulable, integrable anharmonic oscillators or there are no obstructions to simulation-based quantization.
+An integrable anharmonic oscillator is presumably simulable by a classical computer and therefore by a quantum computer.
+An integrable anharmonic oscillator whose Hamiltonian is of normal type and quartic in the canonical coordinates is not quantizable.
+If, as argued here, quantum simulation of a finitely realizable classical physical system entails quantization of that system, then either there exist nonsimulable, integrable anharmonic oscillators or there are no obstructions to quantization by simulation.
+Simulation quantization implies further that any obstructions to quantization arise entirely within the quantum domain.